What Canadian artists need to know about US tariffs

 The economic impact of a trade war with the United States is a concern for all Canadian residents.
 This is certainly true for artists who rely on sales in the US market, as well as those who import substantial quantities of American goods to make art.
 When tariffs are imposed on either side of the border, the rising costs of the production and export of art puts artists in a vulnerable position.
 Staying on top of changes to export rules can be frustrating and stressful.
 With this in mind, we’ve compiled some resources to help you navigate this challenging environment.

-The following information was written (or updated) on August 11, 2025.
+The following information was written in March and updated on September 18, 2025.
 Please note that things may change quickly, and we strongly recommend consulting a customs broker and the Canada Border Services Agency (CBSA) for the most up-to-date and accurate information on current regulations.

 -